AI, edge computing, and IoT - Ixia’s 2018 predictions for cloud security

 Points of failure for outside connection will be easier to find and IT will be more able to keep their companies online.
-6. Public IT infrastructure is going to become your job Data centres don’t live in the office closet anymore; they may not even be within 100 kilometres of the nearest major office, let alone the remote branch offices.
+6. Public IT infrastructure is going to become your job Data Centers don't live in the office closet anymore; they may not even be within 100 kilometres of the nearest major office, let alone the remote branch offices.

-Remote workers make up an increasingly large percentage of the workforce, meaning daily tasks depend on servers and networks that don’t belong to the company.
-The consequences of that can be significant, such as those seen in the AWS outage in March 2017, where an outage in a single Amazon cloud data centre shut down several major online services including Quora, Business Insider, and parts of Slack.
+Remote workers make up an increasingly large percentage of the workforce, meaning daily tasks depend on servers and networks that don't belong to the company.
+The consequences of that can be significant, such as those seen in the AWS outage in March 2017, where an outage in a single Amazon cloud data center shut down several major online services including Quora, Business Insider, and parts of Slack.